peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 ### getPreserveNegativeZero
-    public final boolean getPreserveNegativeZero() Gets a value indicating whether the JSON decoder should preserve the distinction between positive zero and negative zero in when the decoder decodes JSON to a floating-point number format that makes this distinction.
+    public final boolean getPreserveNegativeZero() Gets a value indicating whether the JSON decoder should preserve the distinction between positive zero and negative zero when the decoder decodes JSON to a floating-point number format that makes this distinction.
 For a value of <code>false</code>, if the result of parsing a JSON string would be a floating-point negative zero, that result is a positive zero instead.
 (Note that this property has no effect for conversion kind <code>IntOrFloatFromDouble</code>, where floating-point zeros are not possible.).

 **Returns:**